OmarShoukry/TechAvalanche/README.md

 This app is live on [Heroku](https://tech-avalanche.herokuapp.com/)

+Make sure that postgresql is installed and running on your computer ([See here](https://www.postgresql.org/download/)).

 To run this application locally, first install all dependencies with `bundle install` then run the application with `bin/rails s`